HabFract/monorepo/README.md

-Welcome to Habit/Fract, the innovative habit tracking application that revolutionizes the way you connect daily actions to your greatest ambitions.
-Born from the need to visualize the journey from grand ideas to the smallest units of habit (and back again), Habit/Fract offers a unique visualisation of your daily behaviours that helps you see the bigger picture while staying grounded in day-to-day progress.
+Innovative habit tracking application that helps you drill down or build up from any scale.
+Built on Holochain for complete control over privacy and data sovereignty.

-When we release HabitFract 1.x, you will be able to:
+With the release of HabitFract 1.x, you will be able to:

     Create a never-ending fractal structure of goals and habits.
-    Visualize your progress with intuitive, dynamic graphics.
+    Visualize your progress with intuitive, dynamic data visualisations.
     Maintain full control over your data with Holochain's encryption and data sovereignty features.
-    Share and trade valuable behavior visualizations within a peer-to-peer network.
+    Share and trade visualisations within a peer-to-peer network.
     Create private channels with other agents to share progress with, remain accountable to, or help mentor others.

 Dive into the world of fractal habit tracking and join us on a quest to make consistent progress towards our goals.
 Whether you're a visionary thinker or a meticulous planner, Habit/Fract is your companion in the journey of self-improvement and achievement.